neuralmagic/deepsparse/docs/use-cases/cv/object-detection-yolov5.md

 # [[[-0.8809833526611328, 5.1244752407073975, 27.885415077209473, 57.20366072654724], [-9.014896631240845, -2.4366320967674255, 21.488688468933105, 37.2245477437973], [14.241515636444092, 11.096746131777763, 30.164274215698242, 22.02291651070118], [7.107024908065796, 5.017698150128126, 15.09239387512207, 10.45704211294651]]]
 # [['8367.0', '1274.0', '8192.0', '6344.0']]
 ```

-### Cross Use Case Functionality

-Check out the [Server User Guide](../../user-guide/deepsparse-server.md) for more details on configuring a Server.